-All requirements for the master of engineering degree must be completed within seven years from the beginning of the first semester or within two years from the start of Thesis I (ENGR 691), whichever comes first.
+All requirements for the master of science in engineering degree must be completed within seven years from the beginning of the first semester or within two years from the start of Thesis I (ENGR 691), whichever comes first.
 See "Thesis Regulations" and "Thesis Continuation" below.
-Students enrolled in the dual MEng/MBA program must complete all requirements within nine years.
+Students enrolled in the dual MSE/MBA program must complete all requirements within nine years.